-The chapel of Notre Dame de la Garde is a relatively new construction dating from 1950.
-This chapel replaces a previous chapel of fishermen and sailors destroyed by the Nazis in 1942.
+The chapel of Notre Dame de la Garde is an Etretat must-see.
+The Chapel is a relatively new construction dating from 1950, which replaces a previous chapel of fishermen and sailors destroyed by the Nazis in 1942.

-Built in Neo-Gothic architectural style, the chapel’s main characteristic is its hull-shaped nave, recalling an environment familiar to sailors and fishermen.
+Built in a Neo-Gothic architectural style, the Chapel’s main characteristic is its hull-shaped nave, recalling an environment familiar to sailors and fishermen.

-The climb up to the chapel makes an excellent excuse for more panoramic views of the Etretat cliffs, this time from a higher point of view.
+The climb up to the Chapel is one of the best things to do in Etretat.
+It makes an excellent excuse for more panoramic views of the Etretat cliffs, this time from a higher point of view.